Samuel Davies (clergyman): Early life

 Davies was born in New Castle County, Delaware, to David Davies and Martha Thomas Davies, Baptists of Welsh descent.
 Davies's mother eventually became a follower of Presbyterian doctrine, which led to his earliest exposure to Calvinist theology.
 A child of deeply religious parents, his mother named him after the prophet Samuel.
+Davies lived the life of a typical farm boy, helping his father in the fields and tending to chores about the farm.
+His father taught him how to hunt deer and squirrels, and fishing in the nearby Atlantic Ocean.

-The Davies family could not afford to send their son to college, so they instead sent him to receive his early education under the tutelage of Rev. Samuel Blair at the academy he conducted in Faggs Manor, Pennsylvania.
-Blair's son, also named Samuel, was a member of Princeton's graduating class of 1760, the final class over which Davies presided as school president.
-The younger Blair later became the second chaplain of the United States House of Representatives.
+The Davies family could not afford to send their son to college, so they instead sent him to rceive his early education under the tutelage of Rev. Samuel Blair at the academy he conducted in Faggs Manor, Pennsylvania in 1739.
+The expenses of this promising student were borne by William Robinson, a frontier missionary and Davies' tutor.
+(Note: Robinson is noted for delivering the first-ever Presbyterian sermon in Hanover County, Virginia, in July 1743.
+Grateful congregants in Hanover tried to give Robinson a generous monetary gift, but refused it.
+Subsequently they secretly hid the money in his saddlebags, where Robinson accepted the funds by using them to theological training of Samuel Davies.)
+By the Spring of 1746, Davies, had completed his studies and was now, at the age of twenty-four, ready to assume a role preaching the Evangelical doctrines.
+(Note: Blair's son, also named Samuel, was a member of Princeton's graduating class of 1760, the final class over which Davies presided as school president.
+The younger Blair later became the second chaplain of the United States House of Representatives.)
+Later in his ministry Davies would declare that in all his travels he never had any teacher that would measure up to Blair.